 Cheer on the baker/gardeners at GREEN GARDEN BAKERY who have launched a campaign for a permanent shop on the northside!
 And more connections forming for our partnership with the crew at SPARK-Y to help support sustainable food systems by educating high school students.

 *City Advocacy work – Raise the minimum wage movement is moving along at the state and national level now.
 We are living it out here at Butter through a model that doesn't use tip compensation to provide fair, equitable, living wages for our staff.
 Dan is a part of a group of businesses working pushing for One Fair Wage nationally through RAISE.
 A local Restaurant Owners Discussion Group has formed as well to provide support and resources to owners seeking to make all of this work for the bottom line as well.
-Dan is also participating with the Work Advisory Committee for the City of Minneapolis where the current efforts are focusing on a Wage Theft ordinance to fill in where the new State ordinance leaves off.
+Dan is also connected to the Work Advisory Committee for the City of Minneapolis where the current efforts are focusing on a Wage Theft ordinance to fill in where the new State ordinance leaves off.

 *National advocacy efforts – we’ve joined a national movement of restaurants to offer a refuge from hate – “Sanctuary Restaurant – A Place at the Table for Everyone”